 The CytoSorb therapy* is based on an extracorporeal blood purification procedure that was shown to effectively reduce excessive levels of inflammatory mediators (see “The Adsorber”).
 This is intended to alleviate the excess systemic inflammatory response (“cytokine storm”) associated with systemic hyperinflammation or septic shock.
 Thus, the life-threatening complications of a cytokine storm can potentially be avoided and, above all, the stabilization of hemodynamics promoted.
 (Background information).

 The CytoSorb therapy is an adjunctive therapy.
 The principles of causal and supportive therapy, such as dealing with the focal source and early anti-infective therapy, of course, retain their outstanding importance even under CytoSorb therapy.
 While these are primarily intended to treat the infection, CytoSorb was developed to modulate the excess immune response and thereby contribute to circulatory stabilization and increase the chance of recovery.

-Safety: CytoSorb therapy has been used more than 131,000 times worldwide in more than 800 clinical departments, and its application has been proven to be well-tolerated and safe.
+Safety: CytoSorb therapy has been used over 200,000 times worldwide in more than 1,000 clinical departments, and its application has been proven to be well-tolerated and safe.
 The CytoSorb adsorber can be used for up to 24 hours after which a change is necessary if the treatment indication persists.
 Patients have been treated for up to seven consecutive days, for 24 hour periods.

 Easy to use: The adsorber is a standard whole blood cartridge and can be used with conventional dialysis and hemofiltration equipment, as well as heart-lung machines, extracorporeal life support machines, or as a stand-alone therapy with blood pumps in hemoperfusion mode.
 The treatment can be prepared after a short training and can be easily integrated into routine procedures.